grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "It's that sub that rammed us!
 Power down the motor Hemi.
 We're going dead silent."

 Hemi flipped some switches and the hum of the electric motor died away.
 Captain Percy watched the sub with the ram through the periscope.
 They had engaged their own electric motors and were moving forward again.
 The bow suddenly sank under the black swells of the ocean, and the rest of the deck followed a few moments later.
-Shadow streams of misted water were shooting up from its deck as Percy watched the sail sinking into the black line where the surface met the sky.
+Shadow streams of misted water were shooting up from its deck as Percy watched the sail sink into the black line where the surface met the sky.

 "They're diving," Percy told Hemi.
 "Chips!
 They went down on electrics.
 With our motors off, you should still be able to follow them on sonar.
 Track 'em, and let me know what they're doing."

 "Aye, fuck," Chips called back up from sonar.

 Percy let the periscope sink down to its recess.

-[//]: # (----- EDITED TO HERE -----)

 "Should we get moving?"
 Hemi asked.